 Why I Chose It

 Though I had made a conscious decision to mix up the eras, styles, intensities, and kinds of horror movies we'd watch during this marathon—and therefore thought a cheesy TV movie might make a nice change of pace—It is still a strange choice.
 This wasn't a movie that I remembered with particular fondness: I was in college when It was broadcast as a two-night special event on ABC Network television in November 1990, and I almost certainly didn't see it until many years later.
 I didn't remember much about it before we decided to watch it for this blog, but I also didn't remember particularly liking it.
-It was never my favorite of King's works, and taking a 1,100 novel about small-town evil—one full of sex and violence—and turning it into a 180-minute movie for a family television audience was not the way to make it better.
+It was never my favorite of King's works, and taking an 1,100-page novel about small-town evil—one full of sex and violence—and turning it into a 180-minute movie for a family television audience was not the way to make it better.

 (Had I been going for TV adaptations of Stephen King that traumatized me as a child, I would have—and, as it turns out, should have—gone for Tobe Hooper's 1979 adaptation of Salem's Lot.
 I haven't seen that in 20 or 30 years either, and it probably doesn't hold up, but searching online I'm relieved to see that this is still scary. )

 So why did we choose to watch It for this blog?
 The answer lies in three little words: "Pennywise the Clown."
 The one thing I did remember about It was Tim Curry's performance as the villain of the piece.
 (In fact, I find that is the only thing anyone remembers about the movie version of It.)
 I think we can all agree that clowns are scary as hell to begin with, and I remembered Curry's turn as a transmogrifying, sewer-dwelling, serial-killing clown as a campy, creepy delight.